Opinions

 Apparently, to those who make the rules, it’s more complicated than that.

 Trawlers that drag the bottom between 40% and 100% of the time, depending on vessel type, are currently allowed to trawl in sensitive areas closed, for conservation, to both bottom trawlers and directed fishermen such as crabbers.
-In the process, these trawlers destroy the ocean floor, molting crab, and the slow-growing cold water coral habitat essential for healthy ocean ecosystems, halibut populations and crab populations.
+In the process, these trawlers destroy the ocean floor, molting crab, and the slow-growing cold-water coral habitat essential for healthy ocean ecosystems, halibut populations and crab populations.

 The hangup?
 The North Pacific Fishery Management Council, which is tasked with regulating trawlers and their impact on communities but whose voting members are mostly trawl industry representatives, does not define bottom-dragging trawlers as trawlers that drag the bottom.
 Instead, these particular trawlers are defined as midwater, or “pelagic” trawlers, since while their net may drag bottom, the mouth of their nets hovers above the ocean floor.

-recent study has made clear that so-called “midwater” trawlers’ football field-length nets, weighed down with thousands of pounds of target species and bycatch, drag the ocean floor up to 100% of the time, likely harming crab, halibut, coral, and many other ocean-floor species in a way that never comes up to the surface to be counted by observers as bycatch.
+A recent study has made clear that so-called “midwater” trawlers’ football field-length nets, weighed down with thousands of pounds of target species and bycatch, drag the ocean floor up to 100% of the time, likely harming crab, halibut, coral, and many other ocean-floor species in a way that never comes up to the surface to be counted by observers as bycatch.

 When this study’s findings were first brought to light more than two years ago, industry insiders acknowledged it is something they have known was happening for more than three decades.

-At its meeting from Oct.
+At its meeting Oct.
 3-8, the North Pacific Fishery Management Council has an opportunity to close this clear loophole.

 ADVERTISEMENT